mash2k3/qingping_cgs1/README.md

 6. **Update Interval**: You can configure how often the device should report new data.
 This is done through a number entity that allows you to set the update interval in seconds.

 7. **Configuration Publishing**: The integration periodically publishes configuration messages to the device via MQTT.
-This ensures that the device maintains the correct reporting interval and other settings.
+This ensures that the device maintains the correct reporting interval, realtime reporting and other settings.

 8. **Status Monitoring**: The integration tracks the device's online/offline status based on the timestamp of the last received message.
 If no message is received for 5 minutes, the device is considered offline.